taikedz/foghorn/README.md

 ## Service

-Run `bash services/install.sh { server | client <ip> }` to install either of a client (sender) or a server (listener).
+Run `bash services/install.sh <ip>` to install foghorn as a service in systemd.

-These can then be further configured at `/etc/foghorn/config.env`.
-If you change configurations, you need to `sudo systemctl restart foghorn-client` or `foghorn-server` as appropriate.
+This can then be further configured at `/etc/foghorn/config.env`.
+If you change configurations, you need to `sudo systemctl restart foghorn`

 # License

 Foghorn is covered by the LGPLv3 license, (C) Tai Kedzierski

 You may include it in proprietary solutions.

+But you really should not.
+It is not fit for customer production use. **It is an internal ops tool**.